panda-lsy/HMCL-PE-User-Manual/basic-settings/global-game-settings/java-path.md

 Different minecraft versions require different versions of Java to start, if you don't know much about this, then leave it as "Automatically Select"

-You can select Java by clicking on the gray triangle on the right.
+You can select Java Path by clicking on the gray triangle on the right.